-Since November 2013, a number of civil actions have been filed in the SDNY on behalf of proposed classes of plaintiffs alleging manipulation of foreign exchange markets under the US Sherman Antitrust Act and New York state law and naming several international banks as defendants, including the Company and BBPLC.

-The SDNY, before whom all the cases are pending, has combined all actions alleging a class of US persons in a single consolidated action and has directed that this consolidated action be coordinated for pretrial and other proceedings.
-The defendants, including the Company and BBPLC, have moved to dismiss the complaint.
+Since November 2013, a number of civil actions have been filed in the SDNY on behalf of proposed classes of plaintiffs alleging manipulation of foreign exchange markets under the US Sherman Antitrust Act and New York state law and naming several international banks as defendants, including BBPLC and the Company.
+The SDNY before whom all the cases are pending, has combined all actions alleging a class of US persons in a single consolidated action.
+The two actions alleging classes of non-US persons were dismissed on January 28, 2015.